rzamarripa/florerias/Backend/SEED_README.md

-# Seed Data for Caprepa Backend
+# Seed Data for FloriSoft Backend

-This seed file creates initial data for the Caprepa application including users, roles, and permissions.
+This seed file creates initial data for the FloriSoft application including users, roles, and permissions.

 ## What it creates